opensearch-project/documentation-website/_observing-your-data/prometheusmetrics.md

 Additionally, you can save a visualization created with [Event analytics]({{site.url}}{{site.baseurl}}/observing-your-data/event-analytics/) as seen in the following image.

-Only queries that include a Time Series visualization and stats/span can be saved as a metric.
+Only queries that include a time series visualization and stats/span can be saved as a metric.
 {: .note }

 ![Metrics UI example 3]({{site.url}}{{site.baseurl}}/images/metrics/metrics3.png)